protz/dagstuhl-rust-2025/2-Proposal.md

 # Conferences and research projects within related topics, and why it is justified to hold such a seminar at Dagstuhl

-There are many developer-facing Rust conferences, such as RustConf, RustNation, RustParis... however, these conferences focus on language discussions from the perspective of language designers, and not from the perspective of formal analysis specialists.
+There are many developer-facing Rust conferences, such as RustConf, RustNation, and RustParis.
+However, these conferences focus on language discussions from the perspective of language designers, and not from the perspective of formal analysis specialists.
 Notably, not a single talk at RustConf mentioned the word "formal".

-On the PL research side, there is RustVerify, a workshop with no proceedings traditionally associated with ETAPS.
+On the research side, there is RustVerify, a workshop with no proceedings traditionally associated with ETAPS.
 However, RustVerify follows a traditional conference format, meaning that the presentations are very static, and leave few opportunities for interactions in small groups with measurable outcomes.

-We envision that Dagstuhl will provide the necessary environment to get engagement from both sides of this community (PL researchers and industrial practitioners) and create new collaborations beyond Ralf Jung's (excellent) ongoing interaction with the Rust compiler team.
+We envision that Dagstuhl will provide the necessary environment to get engagement from both sides of this community (researchers and industrial practitioners) and create new collaborations.